agranlund/raven/sw/dsp/asm56k/docs/readme.txt

 ---------------------------------------------------------------------------------------------------------------

 ORG mem_space - creates new section.
-It takes memory location as an argument.
+It takes memory location as an optional argument.
 For instance:

 		org	x:$0
 		org y:10
 		org	l:$1000
 		org p:$40

+(v1.04) without memory location will continue from last valid position in the selected memory space.

+		org x:
+		org y:
+		org l:
+		org p:

 ---------------------------------------------------------------------------------------------------------------

 ALIGN val 		- aligns  offset in current section (akka pc) by the value of "val".